fpgmaas/deptry/docs/supported-dependency-managers.md

 ## PEP 621

 _deptry_ fully supports [PEP 621 standard](https://packaging.python.org/en/latest/specifications/pyproject-toml/), and
-use the presence of a `[project]` section in `pyproject.toml` to determine that the project uses PEP 621.
+uses the presence of a `[project]` section in `pyproject.toml` to determine that the project uses PEP 621.

 By default, _deptry_ extracts, from `pyproject.toml`: